Crowe (Milburn J.) Photograph Album PI/2005.0015

 Digital Photographs: The MDAH Archives and Records Services Division's Image and Sound section used a Nikon D70 digital camera on a copy stand to capture images of the album in June 2006, creating 300 ppi 24-bit RGB NEF files.

 Conversion: For preservation purposes, the native NEF files were also saved as TIFF files.
-The Electronic Archives staff used Zoomify to convert the TIFF files to 24-bit RGB JPEG files for access.
-Flash Player version 6 or later is required to view the Zoomify interface for the JPEG images.
+The Electronic Archives staff used Zoomify to convert the TIFF files to 24-bit RGB JPEG tile sets for access.

 Rights Management